pluralsight/guides/how-to-polish-create-icons-and-splash-screen-images-add-ads-share-and-test-our-calculator-application/article.md

 ![How to polish, create icons and splash screen images, add ads, share and test our calculator application](http://i.imgur.com/uiU4uOs.png)

-# How to polish, create icons and splash screen images, add ads, share and test our calculator application

 This is the third post in a series of posts which will teach you how to take advantage of your web development knowledge in building hybrid applications for iOS and Android.
-The first post in this series was all about [How to get started with Ionic framework on Windows and Mac](), the second one was about [How to create a calculator application with Ionic framework by using Ionic Creator for UI]().
+The first post in this series was all about [How to get started with Ionic framework on Windows and Mac](http://blog.pluralsight.com/ionic-framework-on-mac-and-windows), the second one was about [How to create a calculator application with Ionic framework by using Ionic Creator for UI](http://tutorials.pluralsight.com/review/how-to-create-a-calculator-application-with-ionic-framework-by-using-ionic-creator-for-ui/article.md).

 This third post explains: